nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 ### Borrow checker phase 1: computing loans in scope

-The first phase of the borrow checker is computing, at each point in the CFG, the set of in-scope **loans**.
+The first phase of the borrow checker computes, at each point in the CFG, the set of in-scope **loans**.
 A "loan" is represented as a tuple `('a, shared|uniq|mut, lvalue)` indicating: